islamicity24/AmazonCity/Mod  13/Challenge Lab/Implementing a Serverless Architecture for the Cafe.md

 ```
 Question 1: Why does the salesAnalysisReportDataExtractor.zip file have a package folder?
 A. It's an optional folder to improve caching within the Lambda function
-B. The folder contains any Python packages that are used by the Lambda function
+B. **The folder contains any Python packages that are used by the Lambda function**
 C. The folder contains debugging information fo Python
 D. The folder is a required folder for Lambda functions that are deployed to a VPC
 ```
 ## Task 2: Creating the DataExtractor Lambda function in the VPC

-In this task, you will create the _DataExtractor_ Lambda function that extracts the café's sales data from an Amazon RDS database.
+In this task, you will create the _DataExtractor_ Lambda function that extracts the café's sales data from an **Amazon RDS database**.
 So the Lambda function can access the RDS database instance, you must **update the database security group with a rule to allow connections from the Lambda function**.
 To enable this communication, you will **create a security group for the Lambda function** and add it as an inbound rule (ATURAN MASUK) to the security group of the RDS instance.

 9. Create a security group for the Lambda function with the following settings: